progrium/go-extpoints/README.md

 }
 ```

-Now the `go-extpoints` tool comes in.
-It hooks into `go generate` to produce extension point code in our `extpoints` subpackage around the interfaces defined there.
+We use `go generate`, which calls `go-extpoints`, to produce extension point code in our `extpoints` subpackage around the interfaces defined there.

 	$ go generate
 	 ...